gve-sw/gve_devnet_dnac_vlan_provisioning/README.md

-# DNA Center - VLAN / Port provisioning
+# Catalyst Center - VLAN / Port provisioning

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/gve-sw/gve_devnet_dnac_vlan_provisioning)

-This repository contains sample code for deploying interface VLAN configuration to Cisco DNA Center via a simplified web interface.
-This allows someone to create new VLANs & assign them to switch interfaces, without needing to access DNA center or have knowledge of the underlying device configuration.
+This repository contains sample code for deploying interface VLAN configuration to Cisco Catalyst Center via a simplified web interface.
+This allows someone to create new VLANs & assign them to switch interfaces, without needing to access Catalyst Center or have knowledge of the underlying device configuration.

 The web application walks through the following workflow:

-- Select a DNA center appliance & log in
+- Select a Catalyst Center appliance & log in
-- Search DNA Center for network switches using a hostname filter
+- Search Catalyst Center for network switches using a hostname filter
 - Use a web form to create new VLANs, then drag & drop interfaces to each VLAN
-- Deploy the provided VLAN/interface configuration to the target device via DNA Center templates
+- Deploy the provided VLAN/interface configuration to the target device via Catalyst Center templates
-- Monitor DNA center template deployment status & view configuration summary
+- Monitor Catalyst Center template deployment status & view configuration summary

 ## Contacts